NikolaBV/IAndreeva/README.md

 ## Contact

-You can contact me through email or linkedin, the links are in my profile
+You can contact me through email or linkedin, the links are in my profile.